efabless/EF_WDT32/README.md

 |0x0F0C| ICR | 1 | Interrupts Clear Register; write 1 to clear the flag |

 ## Interrupt Flags
 The Time Out (TO) flag is the only available flag.
-The TO is raised when timer==0.
+The TO is raised when the down-counter reaches 0.

 ## How to use
 ### Configuring the timeout value